Fredrik Olaus Nilsson: Exile

 Because Nilsson's church had been performing baptisms and communion outside of the authority of the Church of Sweden, he was given a warning in 1849 and later summoned to the Göta Court of Appeal in 1850.
 The same year, he was subject to a brutal beating from a mob.
 On 4 July 1851, Nilsson left Sweden, having been sentenced to exile for his preaching despite his attempts to appeal to King Oscar I. He travelled first to Copenhagen, then to Hamburg; from there he travelled to the Evangelical Alliance meeting in London, from 20 August to 3 September.
-The Evangelical Alliance later challenged Nilsson's sentence by the Swedish government.
+The Evangelical Alliance later challenged Nilsson's sentence before the Swedish government.
 Around this time, Nilsson also preached – unsuccessfully – in Norway.
 He considered staying there, due to the country's Dissenter Act passed in 1845 – liberal for the time – which allowed a greater degree of religious freedom.

 Nilsson was soon appointed pastor of the Baptist congregation in Copenhagen.
 In this capacity, he baptised Swedish Lutheran priest Anders Wiberg in the Baltic Sea on 23 July 1852.
 Wiberg would himself become a key figure in the Baptist world, contributing to the movement's growth in the United States, Norway, Sweden, and Finland.
 In the spring of 1853, Nilsson resigned as pastor in Copenhagen.
 Prior to that, he visited Sweden and performed the first free church wedding in the country.
 The police showed up and made him give his word to leave Sweden as soon as possible.